KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 * 1. instructionsExecuted = 0
 * 2. how_many_instructions_this_time = config:IPU plus or minus one.
 (It
-  wavers slightly because doing so can help prevent edge cases where the interrupt triggers syhnc up perfectly with the end of an update and thus starve main code.)
+  wavers slightly because doing so can help prevent edge cases where the interrupt triggers sync up perfectly with the end of an update and thus starve main code.)
   TODO: THIS +/- 1 thing ISN'T TRUE IN THE CODE YET.
 I'm WRITING THIS DOCUMENT BEFORE I'M IMPLEMENTING THIS.
 COME BACK AND REMOVe THIS